 - Visit Furano and Biei Blue Pond as a day trip

-Best things to do in Nagano
+Best things to do in Nagoya

-5. Takayama: explore the rural countryside
+Historic town in the rural countryside

-Besides wandering the charming Old Town of Takayama, most visitors will visit Shirakawa-go, a UNESCO Heritage village with hundreds of thatched-roof houses.
-The picturesque town can be visited any time of the year but is especially beautiful during winter.
+Besides wandering the charming Old Town of Takayama, most visitors take a day trip to Shirakawa-go, a UNESCO Heritage village with hundreds of thatched-roof houses.
+The charming town can be visited any time of the year but is especially beautiful during winter.

 Best things to do in Takayama

-- Attend Takayama Matsuri Festival on April 14/15 or October 9/10
+- Attend Takayama Festival on April 14 & 15 or October 9 & 10

-6. Kyoto: temple hop around the old capital city
+Temple hop around the old capital city

 Kyoto was once the old capital of Japan and was home to several emperors.
 And as one of the bigger cities in Japan, Kyoto has many historical buildings and monuments including 1,600 temples!